AI & ChatGPT searches , social queries for HOME

 • Homer

-• Homer (/ˈhoʊmər/; Ancient Greek: Ὅμηρος [hómɛːros], Hómēros; possibly born c. the 8th century BC) was an ancient Greek poet who is widely credited as
+• Homer (/ˈhoʊmər/; Ancient Greek: Ὅμηρος [hómɛːros], Hómēros; possibly born c.
+8th century BC) was an ancient Greek poet who is traditionally credited

 Homer